ASPCA Animal Poison Control Hotline

 Household Cleaners: Store all household cleaners and other chemicals in secure locations out of pets’ reach.
 Use only mild soaps when cleaning food and water bowls, crates or other pet items.

-Chocolate: Chocolate can contain large amounts of fat and caffeine-like substances which can cause vomiting, diarrhea, panting, excessive thirst and urination, and hyperactivity.
+Chocolate: Chocolate can contain large amounts of fat and caffeine-like substances which can cause vomiting, diarrhea, panting, excessive thirst or urination, and hyperactivity.
 In severe cases, chocolate can cause tremors, seizure, and death.

 Chemical Hazards: Keep your pets away from commonly used chemicals such as antifreeze, paint thinner, drain cleaners, and pool and spa chemicals.